AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --printinfo

-    Prints information and all metadata about the current image.
+    Prints information and all metadata about the current (top) image.
+This behavior is similar to invoking oiiotool with :option:`--info -v`, but it applies immediately to the current top image, even if it is a "computed" image (whereas :option:`--info` only applies to images as they are read from disk).

+    Optional appended modifiers include:

+    - `:allsubimages=` *int*
+        If nonzero, stats will be printed about all subimages of the current image.
+(The default is given by whether or not the `-a` option was used.)

+    - `:native=1`
+        Print metadata reflecting the "native" image as it was originally read from disk.
+This may have a data type, tile size, or other items that differ from the current in-memory representation of the image.

+    - `:stats=1`
+        Print statistics about the image (much like the :option:`--stats` command).

+    - `:verbose=0`
+        Overrides the default verbosity (1, on) with a less verbose output.

 .. option:: --printstats

     Prints detailed statistical information about the current image.
+This behavior is similar to invoking oiiotool with :option:`--stats`, but it applies immediately to the current top image, even if it is a "computed" image (whereas :option:`--stats` only applies to images as they are read from disk).

     Optional appended modifiers include: